MatPont/MarioBros-MachineLearning/mario-ai-master/README.md

 A library must be created to make possible communication between the agent in Python and the MarioAI Benchmark in Java.

-Some files are given with the benchmark to make easier this library, it was first for python2 so I modified the files to use python3.
+Some files are given with the benchmark to make easier this library, it was first for python 2 so I modified the files to use python 3.
 I tried everything in Linux, therefore the process for Windows and Mac (darwin) aren't described here.
 Good luck if you use these OS.

 You'll probably need to configure JavaPy or PyJava, see below.